Course Number: CAS 217

-Introduces intermediate and advanced features of Microsoft Word to enhance documents through special formatting features such as graphic lines and images; create and format advanced tables and formatting themes and styles; work with headers and footers in multi-page documents; use advanced merge; create documents with newspaper columns; and create and use fill-in forms.
+Introduces intermediate and advanced features of Microsoft Word text documents enhancement through special formatting features such as graphic lines and images; create and format advanced tables and formatting themes and styles; work with headers and footers in multi-page documents; use advanced merge; create documents with columns; and create and use fill-in forms.
 Includes integrated documents with Excel, PowerPoint, and web-based applications.
 Develops the management and editing of documents in an online collaborative work environment.
 Recommended: Placement into RD 115 and WR 115.
 Prerequisite: CAS 216 or instructor permission.
 Audit available.

-- Use advanced features of the software to produce documents following current professional and/or industry standards.
+- Use advanced features of Microsoft Word to produce documents following current professional and/or industry standards.

-- Efficiently create, edit, print and manage files and documents by using advanced Word tools to promote reader/audience understanding.
+- Efficiently create, organize, edit, print and manage files and documents by using advanced Word tools to promote reader/audience understanding.

 Outcome Assessment Strategies